 Largest Mortgage REITs

-Another mREIT based in New York, Annaly is one of the largest REITs in the residential or commercial mortgage space.
+Based in New York, Annaly has a significant presence in the residential and commercial mortgage space.

 The company specializes in the investment of borrowed money into primary mortgage-backed securities.